 As long as they’re willing and you take good care of the discs, there’s no reason why your friend couldn’t lend you a game you’ve had your eye on or that they recommend.
 It saves you money as well as you can give your friends games THEY have their eye on too.

-There’s nothing wrong with buying pre-owned games; they’re cheaper, DLC cane sometimes come with it if they have been nice enough to not use the code and they’re often in pretty much pristine condition.
-The only down side would be if they DO somehow damage the disc, but in that case most places can buff them off.
+There’s nothing wrong with buying pre-owned games; they’re cheaper, DLC can sometimes come with it if they have been nice enough to not use the code and they’re often in pretty much pristine condition.
+The only downside would be if they DO somehow damage the disc, but in that case most places can buff them off.

 Waiting is not a bad thing.
 Provided you can avoid spoilers and don’t give in to peer pressure you’ll experience the same thing as everyone else, it might just be a couple of months later.
 Most of the time the price drops by about half, so for those on a budget it’s certainly helps.

 Split the cost of a game with a friend if you both want it.

 You might end up disagreeing over who gets it when, but splitting the cost 50/50 is an extremely financially sensible decision.
 Considering a lot of gamer friends have similar tastes, this is also a very practical option.
 Once you sort out the sharing schedule, it’s usually plain sailing.

 This is the same reason why a lot of people also end up completely broke, but if you time it right Steam sales can save you a lot of money since there’s weekly deals.
 Summer sales are probably a bad idea until you can afford them, though.

 Try for cheaper games, perhaps Indie games.

 Indie games are often hidden gems that can be very underrated.
 They’re also usually an awful lot cheaper than chart games so that can definitely assist you financially.
 They’re also a lot of fun; people sometimes underestimate how talented new developers can be when given the right encouragement.